 Listen to Heather speak about resilience in the Paris climate agreement on BBC radio.

-Hilary Heath is the Program Assistant for the Climate Justice Resilience Fund.
+Hilary Heath is the Program Associate for the Climate Justice Resilience Fund.
 Prior to joining the CJRF, Hilary was a Researcher and Junior Consultant for the United Nations Development Programme's Gender Equality in Public Administration initiative.
 Hilary also worked with the University of Pittsburgh's Center for Latin American Studies, publishing articles for their web-based venue, Panoramas.

 Hilary holds a Master's of International Development from the University of Pittsburgh's Graduate School of Public and International Affairs, where she studied Human Security and obtained a certificate in Latin American Social and Public Policy.
 Hilary also holds a Bachelor's degree in History from Wingate University.